bangbangcon/bangbangcon.github.io/give-a-talk.md

 We will do our best to offer financial assistance for travel expenses for outside-of-NYC speakers.
-If you're not from the NYC area and you want to request funding, please fill out the relevant section of [the proposal submission form](TODO).
-If you request travel funding and we accept your proposal, we will let you know if we can provide the funding by April 7th.
-You will then have until April 14th to decide whether to accept our invitation to speak.
+If you're not from the NYC area and you want to request funding, please fill out the relevant section of the proposal submission form.
+If you request travel funding and we accept your proposal, we will let you know if we can provide the funding when we notify you about your proposal acceptance.
+You will then have time to decide whether you want to participate.

 Because submissions are reviewed anonymously, requesting financial assistance will not affect a proposal's chances of acceptance.